Mobile app: Web-based app

 A web-based app is implemented with the standard web technologies of HTML, CSS, and JavaScript.
 Internet access is typically required for proper behavior or being able to use all features compared to offline usage.
 Most, if not all, user data is stored in the cloud.

 The performance of these apps is similar to a web application running in a browser, which can be noticeably slower than the equivalent native app.
 It also may not have the same level of features as the native app.

 Hybrid app

 The concept of the hybrid app is a mix of native and web-based apps.
 Apps developed using Apache Cordova, Flutter, Xamarin, React Native, Sencha Touch, and other frameworks fall into this category.

 Hybrid apps are made to support web and native technologies across multiple platforms.
 These apps are easier and faster to develop than pure native apps.
-Development involves use of single codebase which works in multiple mobile operating systems.
+Development involves the use of a single codebase that works in multiple mobile operating systems.

 Despite such advantages, hybrid apps exhibit lower performance.
 Often, apps fail to bear the same look-and-feel in different mobile operating systems.